 Most patients are able to go home within 24 hours, but after that you may have questions about what life will be like with your new knee.
 Here’s what I tell my patients to expect.

 The team at HSS encourages patients to get up and start walking right after surgery.
 That’s because there will be a lot of swelling and inflammation, and moving the joint is important to prevent it from getting stiff.
+(Find a knee replacement surgeon at HSS to suit your specific condition, location and insurance.)

 Physical therapy after knee replacement surgery is vital.
 At HSS, we have a program that allows patients to do PT virtually at home.
 A therapist gives you exercises to do and is able to watch you do them and give you feedback via video call.
 HSS offered this option even before the COVID-19 pandemic, but now we’ve ramped it up and it’s great.
 If you prefer to meet with a physical therapist in person, you can do that.